zokier a year ago

 And people say that mathematical research has no practical applications

-• foobarbecue 2 days ago
+• foobarbecue a year ago

 I, for one, would really like a spectre soccer ball.